frogermcs/frogermcs.github.io/_posts/2015-03-31-dagger-1-to-2-migration.md

 And that's all.
 Thank you for reading.
 I hope to deep Dagger 2 even more, so see you soon! 😃

+## Source code
+Full source code of described project is available on Github [repository].

 ###Author

 [Miroslaw Stanek]